ajs17/memills/content/people/mills-edward-hallock-1819-family/features/genealogy.md

 The regal Mills Pond House provides the perfect location to expose Smithtown residents to art and also reminds us of a noted local family and our rich history.
 </blockquote>
 <figcaption>
-<cite>— Rita J. Egan, "Smithtown, A History: Mills Pond House", <a href="https://patch.com/new-york/smithtown/smithtown-a-history-mills-pond-house">Smithtown, A History: Mills Pond House</a>
+<cite>— Rita J. Egan, "<a href="https://patch.com/new-york/smithtown/smithtown-a-history-mills-pond-house">Smithtown, A History: Mills Pond House</a>", patch.com.
 </cite>
 </figcaption>
 </figure>

 Many photos of the Mills Pond House, both historic and contemporary, exist online and in collections such as the Library of Congress.
+As an historic building, there is also substantial documentation on the structure itself, including detailed information on renovations and restorations over the generations, that is publicly available.
 Just to the west of the Mills Pond House is the Mills Cemetery (also referred to as Mills Pond Cemetery and Mills Graveyard) where many of Emily's ancestors are buried.

 Edward H. Mills has partial entries on at least two Mills family genealogies: